-With adult ADHD, the doctor will collect extensive histories from you, your relatives, and your close friends.
+With adult ADHD, the doctor may ask for observations by you, your relatives, and your close friends.
 In addition, childhood onset of ADHD symptoms will have to be documented.
 Like children, an adult with ADHD may receive help from professionals offering ADHD medications and behavioral therapy.

 ADHD is recognized as a disability under the Americans with Disabilities Act.
-Employees are protected under these guidelines and their work environment can be adjusted to support their needs.
+Employees and students are protected under these guidelines and their work or learning environment can be adjusted to support their needs.